- No Cost to eligible participants:

 Students are required to obtain and wear the uniform clothing advised.
 The training site is a work place and the rules on clothing, conduct, respect for yourself and others must be followed.
 These are listed in the student manual you will receive on enrolment.

-This programme is an “In Class” programme under the Skills for Education and Employment (SEE) funding.
-Students are able to complete units and can achieve the qualification if they successfully achieve competency in the units.
+This programme is an ’In Class’ (i.e. face to face) training program under the Skills for Education and Employment (SEE) funding.
+Students are able to complete units and can achieve the qualification if they successfully achieve competency in all units required.
 They may also be supported for an extended period appropriate for their acquisition of the required skills as some learners simply require additional classroom support and this is a benefit of being part of the SEE programme.

 Recognition of Prior Learning